bitcointranscripts/bitcointranscripts/london-bitcoin-devs/2020-02-05-andrew-chow-hardware-wallets.md

 ---
-title: Hardware Wallets
+title: "Hardware Wallets in Bitcoin Core"
 transcript_by: Michael Folkson
 categories: ['meetup']
-tags: ['hardware wallet', 'PSBT', 'wallet']
+tags: ['hardware-wallet','PSBT', 'wallet','bip32','hwi']
 speakers: ['Andrew Chow']
 date: 2020-02-05
 media: https://www.youtube.com/watch?v=8mdfygEzQjE
 ---

-Hardware Wallets in Bitcoin Core

-London Bitcoin Devs

 Slides: https://www.dropbox.com/s/k02o32d0pagac4r/Andrew%20Chow%20slides.pdf

 BIP174 (PSBT): https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki

 PSBT Howto for Bitcoin Core: https://github.com/bitcoin/bitcoin/blob/master/doc/psbt.md

-# Introduction
+## Introduction

 Hey everyone.
 As you may have guessed I’m Andrew Chow.
 I’m Engineer at Blockstream and I also work on Bitcoin Core a lot, mostly in the wallet.
 I am going to be talking about hardware wallets and a bit history with them in Core and also how to integrate them in Core and how we are integrating them into Core.

-# What is needed for hardware wallets
+## What is needed for hardware wallets

 So the first thing is what do we need in order to support hardware wallets in really any software?
 There’s the hardware wallet side, you need to be able to communicate with it, you have to have the USB stuff and then on top of the USB you have to have other application level messages.
 You have the USB layer, that’s the transport and then on top everyone has their own special stuff for sending data to the device.
 That’s just the hardware side, there’s also the software side.
 The wallet needs to be able to support a few things like BIP32 public derivation.
 The way the hardware wallets work now is you get an xpub from the device and then the software wallet will watch that xpub and get all the transactions and stuff.
 It also needs to know that there is a hardware wallet and it should talk to the hardware wallet.
 Everyone seems to forget that is a thing you have to do.

-# Wire Protocols
+## Wire Protocols

 Let’s start with the device side of things with wire protocols.
 As I mentioned everyone has the USB communication layer and the application layer on top of it.
 Everyone at some point used this thing called HID which is Human Interface Device except Trezor and Keepkey now use a thing called WebUSB.
 So some of their firmware uses HID but some use WebUSB.
 They are two completely different things.
 You have to remember to support both of them if you want to support new Trezors.
 The other thing is the application level, this is the messages we’re sending to the device.
 Trezor, Keepkey and all their clones use some protobuf thing that Trezor defined ages ago.
 Basically you take all the messages you want, you pack them into a specific protobuf format that they define and you send over to the device.
 If you wanted to support the Ledger, the Ledger does something completely different.
 They use something called Application Protocol Data Unit which is not very specific and is completely unhelpful to know that name.
 These APDUs are actually from Java smartcards if anyone is familiar with that.
 These are completely different from protobuf, they have their own special magic numbers, their own special magic serialization.